-The fee for a permit to display fireworks is $250.00 each.
+The fee for a permit to display fireworks shall be charged.

 2. The area selected for the discharge of aerial shells shall be located so that trajectory of the shells will not come within 25 feet of any overhead object.

 3. The potential landing area shall be a large clear open area acceptable to the fire official.

 4. Spectators vehicles or any readily combustible materials shall not be located within the potential landing area during the display.